 - Every child begins every lunch or break time (or lesson time see above) on a 'green card'.
-A first offence (for example not being respectful to a member of staff on duty during lunch time) leads to the child being given a verbal warning, if the behaviour continues the pupil will receive another verbal warning. - On the second verbal warning, there will be a clear indication that if they continue to exhibit such behaviour they will move onto a yellow card. - If a child is outside during playtime and they receive a yellow card, they will be asked to have 'timeout' for 5 minutes (Reception and KS1) or 5 10 minutes minutes (KS2). - The adult who has given the yellow card to a pupil is responsible for writing it on the class log sheet and informing the class teacher. - While on timeout, if the child continues to exhibit unacceptable behaviour, they will be given a red card.
-They will be given a reflection sheet and sit in the hall (outside the staffroom) to complete the sheet.
-This will be for the remainder of the break/lunch time. - Adults who give a red card will record in the class log.
+A first offence (for example not being respectful to a member of staff on duty during lunch time) leads to the child being given a verbal warning, if the behaviour continues the pupil will receive another verbal warning. - On the second verbal warning, there will be a clear indication that if they continue to exhibit such behaviour they will move onto a yellow card. - If a child is outside during playtime and they receive a yellow card, they will be asked to have 'timeout' for 3-5 minutes (Reception and KS1) or 5 10 minutes (KS2). - The adult who has given the yellow card to a pupil is responsible for writing it in the class behaviour log sheet in the class behaviour folder and informing the class teacher.
+This can be completed at the end of the break/playtime with the child. - While on timeout, if the child continues to exhibit unacceptable behaviour, this may escalate to 'fast track'.
+They will be given a reflection sheet and sit in a suitable area (e.g school office/outside the staffroom) to complete the sheet.
+This will be for the remainder of the break/lunch time. - Adults who give a red card will be recorded in the class log in the behaviour folder.
 They will inform the class teacher.
-Adults given red card/or class teacher to inform parents - Some incidents, such as violence, could lead to a child moving straight to a red card (see appendix 1).
+Adults given red card/or class teacher to inform parents. - Some incidents, such as violence, could lead to a child being 'fast tracked' straight to a red card (see appendix 1).

 Periods of prolonged behaviour may mean a child is put on a Support Plan, where class teachers will write a report on behaviour in each lesson.
-This is sent home to parents on a weekly basis.